NNIL-formulas revisited: universal models and finite model property: Universal models

 Next we infer that the intermediate logics axiomatized by $\textsf{B}$-, $\mon$-, or $\NNIL$-formulas coincide.
 Therefore, by \Cref{subframe_log_thm}, formulas from one and any of the three classes are sufficient to axiomatize all subframe logics. \begin{corollary} For an intermediate logic $L$, the following are equivalent: \begin{enumerate} \item $L$ is axiomatizable by $\textsf{B}$-formulas; \item $L$ is axiomatizable by $\NNIL$-formulas; \item $L$ is axiomatizable by $\mon$-formulas; \item $L$ is a subframe logic. \end{enumerate} \end{corollary} \begin{proof} By \Cref{subframe_log_thm}, (4) is equivalent to (2).
 Since $\mathsf{B} \subseteq \mathsf{NNIL} \subseteq \mon$, the implications $(3) \Rightarrow (2) \Rightarrow (1)$ are obvious.
 By \Cref{cor:betaaxiomatization} every $\mon$-formula is equivalent to a set of $\textsf{B}$-formulas, thus $(1)$ implies $(3)$ follows. \end{proof}

-In the third corollary we complete the discussion from the ending of the previous section and state formally that subframe logics are canonical.
+This corollary allows us to complete the discussion from the ending of the previous section and to conclude surprisingly easily to the well-known fact that subframe logics $L$ are {\em canonical}, i.e., the underlying Kripke frames of the canonical models of $L$ are $L$-frames. \todod{I changed the text a little, added the definition in a footnote (for referee 1 who may have assumed that canonical formula and canonical model have something to do with each other, but they don't) and added a line in the proof below.} \todof{I would prefer to move the footnote to the main text.
+Changed.}

 \begin{corollary} The class of frames of any subframe logic is closed under taking substructures.
+In particular, subframe logics are canonical. \end{corollary} \begin{proof} The first part follows immediately from \Cref{cor:substructures} and the equivalence of items (1) and (4) in \Cref{BmonNNIL-logics}.\todod{ The (1) here is to make clear for the referee that the B-formulas are the point}\todof{I've added also (4) and rephrased it a little (if you read carefully what Cor.
+4.13 says)}

-In particular, subframe logics are canonical. \end{corollary} \begin{proof} The first part follows immediately from \Cref{cor:substructures} and \Cref{BmonNNIL-logics}.
-For any subframe logic $L$, since the underlying Kripke frame of a descriptive $L$-frame is obviously a substructure, $L$ is canonical. \end{proof}
+For any subframe logic $L$, consider its canonical model.
+The descriptive frame of its definable upsets validates $L$.
+Since the underlying Kripke frame of this descriptive $L$-frame is obviously a substructure, it validates $L$, i.e., $L$ is canonical. \end{proof}